rmz38/personal-site/app/data/about.md

 - At 15, I became more interested in learning to program in general, and took an Introduction to Computer Science course at my high school.
 I learned Java as my first programming language and made a game on Scratch that was voted "Most Creative Game" by my classmates, which was a mashup between Flappy Bird and Angry Birds

 - Also at 15, I came up with the idea to connect a toy car controller to a singing birthday card.
 I created this vision by finding a cheap RMC car and a birthday card that would scream when opened.
 Then, I attached the board of the car to the circuit of the birthday card, so that whenever a button was pressed on the remote the card would scream.
 I tested my creation by taping it under a classroom chair and triggering it any time a classmate sat down.
-I made a lot of friends that day!

 - At 16, I wanted to create more software projects and I was still interested in becoming a "hackerman".
 To this end, I used AutoHotkey to create a script for finding a student's school account password.
 Due to every student's school account password being a 4-digit number, I had the script enter every number in 0-9999 inclusive (padded with 0s appropriately) to login into an account.
-Unfortunately I had the script enter input on the webpage, which meant it could take up to 17 hours to enter every number.
+Unfortunately I had the script enter input on the webpage, which meant it could take up to 17 hours to enter every number and refresh the page.

 - At 17, I enjoyed my AP Computer Science class and created one of my first, matured projects on it.
-It was a website that colored in black and white images by taking a given color and converting the values of the image matrix to shades of that color.
+It was a website that [colored in black and white images](/projects) by taking a given color and converting the values of the image matrix to shades of that color.
 Because of this project, my teacher encouraged me to study computer science in college.

 - At 18, I enrolled in Cornell University's College of Engineering as a Computer Science major.
 I then joined as a club officer to the student organizations Association of Computer Science Undergraduates and eSports at Cornell.
 I found great mentors in these orgs who taught me professional skills and leadership!